OLG-MAN/gcp-tomcat-nginx-lb/README.md

 ### Summary

 - We can go to external LB what redirected us on Nginx MiG.
-On main page we can find Nginx Frontend page with data
+- On main page we can find Nginx Frontend page with data:

 ```
 This is Frontend